 Ontario’s varied landscape offers an abundance of natural resources.
 Learn more about these resources below:

-Ontario's water and lakes
+Water and lakes

 Ontario's many lakes, rivers and streams played a central role in the province's history and development.
 For Aboriginal peoples and the early European settlers, the lakes and rivers were a means of transportation and a source for food.
 Waterways determined the patterns of settlement as well as the patterns of industrialization.